stefanrueger/urboot/src/all/README.md

   + `s` uses skeleton of STK500v1 protocol (deprecated); `-c urclock` and `-c arduino` both work
   + `d` dual boot (over-the-air programming from external SPI flash)
   + `h` hardware boot section: make sure fuses are set for reset to jump to boot section
-  + `j` vector bootloader: uploaded applications *need to be patched externally*, eg, using `avrdude -c urclock`
+  + `j` vector bootloader: applications *need to be patched externally*, eg, using `avrdude -c urclock`
   + `v` vector bootloader: patches the vector table itself during upload but verification fails
-  + `V` vector bootloader: patches the vector table itself during upload and skips verifying the first page
+  + `V` vector bootloader: patches the vector table itself during upload, skips verifying the first page
   + `p` bootloader protects itself from being overwritten
+  + `P` vector bootloader only: protects itself and reset vector from being overwritten
   + `r` preserves reset flags for the application in the register R2
-  + `a` autobaud detection (f_cpu/8n and less with discrete divisors, normally n = 2, 3, ...)
+  + `a` autobaud detection (f_cpu/8n using discrete divisors, n = 1, 2, ..., 256)
   + `c` bootloader provides chip erase functionality (only recommended for large MCUs)
   + `.` unable to tell from .hex file whether this feature is present
   + `-` corresponding feature not present